Ali-RS/jme-vehicles/readme.md

 When a vehicle is loaded:

-+ F5 : toggle viewpoints between hood camera and chase camera
++ F5 : toggle viewpoints between dash camera and chase camera
 + Y : toggle the engine on/off
 + W : accelerate forward
 + S : apply brakes